EU energy investments: Will 2021 be decisive? | DW | 04.03.2021

 The gas sector is also trying to create synergies with the electricity sector.
 "We need some kind of regulation that facilitates this cooperation and optimization," ENTSOG General Director Jan Ingwersen told DW, citing hydrogen as an example.

 Political and technical considerations aside, European institutions are shaping a self-reinforcing plan, which requires time.
-Apart from early investments in energy efficiency,, more tangible results won't hardly be visibile before 2023.
+Apart from early investments in energy efficiency, more tangible results will hardly be visible before 2023.